MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/hackathon-materials.md

 ## Following up after the hackathon
 We hope you enjoyed running a Semantic Kernel Hackathon and the overall experience!
 We would love to hear from you about what worked well, what didn't, and what we can improve for future content.
 Please take a few minutes to fill out the [hackathon facilitator survey](https://aka.ms/sk/hack/facilitatorfeedback) and share your feedback and suggestions with us.

-If you want to continue developing your AI skills or projects after the hackathon, you can find more resources and support for Semantic Kernel.
+If you want to continue developing your AI plugins or projects after the hackathon, you can find more resources and support for Semantic Kernel.

 - [Semantic Kernel community](https://aka.ms/sk/discord)
 - [Semantic Kernel blog](https://aka.ms/sk/blog)